Mekliganj Assembly constituency

-Mekliganj Assembly constituency is an assembly constituency in Cooch Behar district in the Indian state of West Bengal.
-It is reserved for scheduled castes.....
+Mekliganj (SC) Assembly constituency is an assembly constituency in Cooch Behar district in the Indian state of West Bengal.
+It is reserved for scheduled castes.

 Overview

 As per orders of the Delimitation Commission, No. 1 Mekliganj Assembly constituency (SC) covers Mekliganj municipality, Mekliganj community development block, Haldibari municipality and Haldibari community development block.

 Mekliganj Assembly constituency is part of No. 3 Jalpaiguri (Lok Sabha constituency) (SC).